News of the World 'undermined axe murder inquiry'

 "They were trying to undermine me," said Mr Cook, who has now left the force.

-"They were trying to undermine the investigation into the murder of Daniel Morgan, it's as simple as that."'Sort you out'
+"They were trying to undermine the investigation into the murder of Daniel Morgan, it's as simple as that."

 The former Met officer said: "I was told the News of the World were offering assistance to those suspected of the murder of Daniel Morgan.